madisong/lakelandcol/README.md

 lakelandcol
 ===========
-This is for a program called "Collin's solver", written by Collin Lakeland in Python.
+This is for a program called "Collin's polynomial solver", written by Collin Lakeland in Python.
  .........
 To use this program in a productive way (this is NOT guaranteed by the developer) the user must SET THE EQUATION EQUAL TO ZERO, otherwise the SOLVER